Bludenz

 Bludenz ([ˈbluːdɛnt͡s]; Alemannic: Bludaz) is a town in the westernmost Austrian state of Vorarlberg.
-It is the administrative seat of the Bludenz District, which encompasses about half of the Vorarlberg's territory.
+It is the administrative seat of the Bludenz District, which encompasses about half of Vorarlberg's territory.
+As of January 2025, Bludenz had a population of 15,102.

 Geography

 The town is located on the Ill River, a direct tributary of the Rhine.
 It is surrounded by the ranges of the Bregenz Forest Mountains in the north, and by the Rätikon and Silvretta ranges in the south.
 Bludenz lies at the meeting point of five valleys: Walgau and Montafon (Ill), Brandnertal, Klostertal up to Arlberg Pass, and Großes Walsertal.

 Bludenz is a popular starting point for hiking and mountain-biking in spring, summer, and autumn.
 It is located not far from many skiing resorts (e.g., Brand and Lech).

 Major companies are Mondelēz International (Milka chocolate) and the Fohrenburg brewery which was established in 1881.

 History

 Archaeological finds indicate that settlement in the area of Bludenz began in the Bronze Age, and continued throughout the La Tène era.
-In 600 BC there was a Roman military training ground.

 Bludenz itself was first mentioned in the year 830 CE in an urbarium of the Raetian estates within the Carolingian Empire.
 The town was established by the comital Werdenberg dynasty; town privileges were granted in 1274.
 A stay by the Habsburg Duke Frederick IV of Austria, who had just received an imperial ban at the Council of Constance, is documented from 30 March 1416.
 Four years later, Bludenz passed into the Further Austrian possessions of the Habsburg dynasty.

 The Bludenz district headquarters are situated in the Castle of Gayenhofen, built in the 18th century.